janmuldner1-svg/ICCM/README.md

 ## Usage
 Run the full main.R file.
 The script was developed in RStudio, so we recommend using it as the default IDE.
 The following should happen as result:
 - The mismatches identified by the script will be stored as .json files (as polygons) in the "output" directory.
-- The statistical results will be stored as a .csv file with two rows, one for each commodity, in the "output" directory.
+- The statistical results will be stored as a .csv files (per commodity) in the "output" directory.
 - A window will pop up with the Shiny Web Application with a box suggesting "open in Browser".
 Click on it and an interactive, visual map should open up.

+The Shiny Web Application may be navigated using the cursor.
+In the main screen, a base satellite imagery map is displayed.
+On top of it, several layers may be displayed, if selected in the box on the far left which includes layers, such as mismatches or .
+It is recommended to zoom in onto mismatches, since the extent of the Kayong province is still rather large.
+The +/- icons on the top of the map may be used to do so.
+The map is centered with true north at the top, and loads with all layers "turned on" on default apart from the 10 significant mismatches.
+The bottom of the map also displays the table with statistical results, which are connected to the layers displayed, and can therefore be turned on/off based on layer selection.

 A few examples/screenshots of output may be found below: